“Film-star good looks seduce at this designer conversion of an 18th-century mansion in the sleepy fishing village of Garachico”

 - Vegetarian menu

-- Take a tour of the town - it’s utterly authentic, beyond the tourist trap.
-Don’t miss the town square, Glorieta de San Francisco, or the tiny but wonderful gardens in Plaza de Juan Gonzales de La Torre.
-Here you'll find the original arched entrance into town, the only piece of architecture to survive the 1706 volcanic eruption
+- Explore the town's cobbled streets.
+Don’t miss the town square, Glorieta de San Francisco, or the tiny but wonderful gardens in Plaza de Juan Gonzales de La Torre

-- You can keep going and do a tour around the volcano; most people do.
+- Do a tour around the volcano.
 There’s a lookout halfway along, where you can gaze out from the top of the mountain all the way down to the coast.
-There’s also a good restaurant up here for a bit of lunch
+There’s also a good restaurant

 - Head to the western tip of the island for an 1883 lighthouse, volcanic bays, dreamy colours and spectacular views down the coast to the cliffs of Los Gigantes.
 There’s great hiking here, too